 Day 1 – October 6, 2020, Tuesday

 Depart Sydney : We board our direct flight to Delhi and arrive in the evening.
 We will transfer to our hotel, refresh and meet our tour Director, Deepa.
-Following dinner, we will visit Dilli Haat, a permanent craft market in South Delhi.
+Time permitting, we will visit Dilli Haat, (otherwise on day 2) a permanent craft market in South Delhi.
 Established purely for artisans to sell their handicrafts, you can buy gems, rosewood, Sandalwood, camel leather artifacts, jewelry, beads, drapery, silks, textiles and a large range of handicrafts in this special market.
 There will be plenty of time to explore and shop at this market.
 Dinner and then onto our hotel for a good night’s rest following our first exciting day in India.